becatini/ec2-backup-restore/README.md

 # Automated Way to Restore an EC2 Instance

 ## Overview
-This script can be useful if you need to restore a specific EC2 instance through an automated process. <br />
+This script can be useful if you need to restore a specific EC2 instance if the backup was created through AMI. <br />
 This process will be split into three steps. <br />
 <br />
 The scripts can be executed on a terminal (putty) or AWS Cloudshell.